alex88ridolfi/Dracula/README.md

 This is necessary for the scipt to start.

 IMPORTANT: as in sieve.sh, it is important that at least one TOA is outside the JUMP statements.
 This acts a phase reference for the fit, which won't be stable if you don't have at least one TOA outside the groups bracketed with JUMPs (which are the ones you can connect).
-This can be a face TOA, or a copy of the first or last TOAs.
+This can be a fake TOA, or a copy of the first or last TOAs.

 After that, enter your TEMPO, basedir, rundir, timfile, parfile information at the top of the script (as in the sieve.sh script) and e-mail, if you want the solutions to be e-mailed to you and not to me.
 If you're continuing work from sieve.sh, please change the file with the TOAs, as shown above.